Shift in house price estimates during COVID-19 reveals effect of crisis on collective speculation

-One of the many perplexing outcomes of the COVID-19 pandemic was the emergence of exuberant markets in the United States (US) after the dust settled from the first wave of global shock.
-This was particularly evident in the US housing market, as illustrated in {\bf Fig. \ref{Fig1.fig}}(A), which shows official government house price indices from 2010-2022 for several regions in California (CA) that grew by up to 23\% in 2021.
-While there is a significant body of literature focusing on the short-term market decline in real estate markets immediately following the onset of the pandemic in spring 2020 \cite{balemi2021covid,liu2021impact,ramani2021donut,d2022covid}, here we analyze the overwhelming reversal that followed in the medium term.
-The common explanations for increased home prices in response to the various dimensions of the socio-economic shock \cite{bonaccorsi2020economic,bunn2021covid,meyer2022pandemic,aleta2022quantifying} are increased demand paired with reduced housing supply deriving from stay-at-home orders and subsequent shifts to work-from-home accommodation.
+One of the most impactful financial life-course events that individuals may encounter is buying a house, and in the United States (US) this fundamental decision is increasingly facilitated by online real-estate platforms such as Zillow.com, Trulia.com and Redfin.com.
+These marketplace service platforms aggregate available property information into virtual marketplaces, thereby facilitating the rapid and remote comparison of individual candidate houses, estimation of mortgage repayment schedules, and assessment of the overall real-estate market.
+Their user bases are broad, including professional investors, traditional homeowners and sellers, and casual browsers alike \cite{ZillowPorn}.
+Consequently, the inflow of high-frequency market information that is aggregated by online real-estate platforms informs potential buyer and seller speculation, defined as near-term expectations of price and price movements \cite{malpezzi2005role}, which is invariably conditioned by individuals varying and acutely sensitive perceptions of uncertainty.

-Yet few studies account for the widespread uncertainty regarding the scope and duration of the global pandemic, and wether or not the shock and sudden interruption to normal daily life affected human decision-making -- namely, buying a house, one of the most impactful financial life-course events individuals may encounter.
-Importantly, in the US this decision is increasingly facilitated by online real-estate platforms such as Zillow.com, Trulia.com, Redfin.com and the like, which aggregate home seller information into virtual marketplaces that facilitate comparing individual candidate houses, calculating a purchase budget, and assessing the overall real-estate market -- by professional investors, traditional homeowners and casual browsers alike \cite{ZillowPorn}.
-Consequently, this inflow of high-frequency market information that is aggregated by online real-estate platforms informs potential buyer and seller speculation, defined as near-term expectations of price and price movements \cite{malpezzi2005role}, which is invariably conditioned by individuals varying and sensitive perceptions of uncertainty.
+Against this backdrop, one of the many perplexing outcomes of the COVID-19 pandemic was the emergence of exuberant markets in the US after the dust settled from the first shock wave.
+This was particularly evident in the housing market, as illustrated in {\bf Fig. \ref{Fig1.fig}}(A), which shows the official US government All-transactions House Price Index for several regions in California (CA), where average home sale prices grew by up to 23\% in 2021.
+Similar levels of price appreciation occurred in metropolitan areas across the US.